Alexander III of Imereti: Reign

 As this feudal conflict unfolded, both Mingelian and Imeretian rulers sought Russian support in their cause.
 Envoys from Moscow visited Mingrelia in 1639/40, though without achieving any positive results.
 In response to an appeal from Alexander, another embassy arrived in the Imeretian capital of Kutaisi in 1651.
 In the presence of these Russian ambassadors, on 9 October 1651, Alexander took an oath of fealty to Tsar Alexis Mikhailovich on behalf of Imereti and its people.
 However, since the Russians were still too far from the Caucasus, this move had little practical effect on the course of events locally.

 In 1657, Levan II died suddenly without leaving a direct heir.
 Alexander III took advantage of this, immediately marched into Mingrelia, subdued its nobles and installed his own nominee, Vameq, as prince; other pretenders to the Mingrelian throne were defeated by Alexander in a subsequent battle near Bandza.
 In 1659, Alexander turned his attention to the Principality of Guria, intervening against the refractory prince Kaikhosro I and replacing him with Alexander's protégé Demetre Gurieli.
 Thus, for a short time, the authority of the crown of Imereti was reestablished throughout much of western Georgia, returning the prestige that Imereti had lost for decades.

 Family

 Alexander was married twice.
-His first wife was Princess Tamar Gurieli, daughter of Mamia II Gurieli, whom Alexander married in 1618 and divorced in 1620.
-He married secondly, in 1629, Nestan-Darejan, daughter of Teimuraz I of Kakheti.
-All of his children were born of the first marriage:
+His first wife was Tamar Gurieli, daughter of Mamia II Gurieli, whom Alexander married in 1618 and divorced in 1620.
+He married secondly, in 1631, Nestan-Darejan, daughter of Teimuraz I of Kakheti.
+Alexander III's children were: